This practical guide has been updated in June 2022

 It should also be noted that these are deaths that would not have occurred without the epidemic, so we cannot accept the argument that “these people were going to die anyway”.
 Not to mention that the death of tens of thousands of people, on the pretext that they are frail, is unacceptable in the first place.

-Each hospital admission of a Covid-19 patient uses public hospitals resources , which we know have already been damaged by decades of criminal policies reducing their resources.
+Each hospital admission of a Covid-19 patient uses public hospitals resources, which we know have already been damaged by decades of uninterrupted criminal policies reducing their resources.
 By saturating hospitals with patients, Covid-19 considerably deteriorates the treatment of other pathologies, sometimes severe, leading in particular to the cancellation of operations that are “less urgent” but nevertheless vital.
 The overall mortality rate in the population is thus increased, and these indirect deaths are also due to Covid-19.
-It is estimated that excess mortality (deaths in excess of those statistically expected) can reach 110% in some countries, which is enormous.
+It is estimated that excess mortality (deaths in excess of those statistically expected) can still be as high as 30% in some EU countries, which is enormous.

 A significant proportion of people infected with Covid-19 suffer from long-term symptoms, such as chronic fatigue or pain, breathing difficulties, etc., long after they have recovered from the disease.
 These symptoms are referred to as “long covid“.

 Long Covid can have a wide range of effects, such as long-term vascular problems that can lead to cardiovascular diseases much later in life, immunosuppression, increased risk of developing diabetes… The details of long Covid are still not fully understood, but they are very worrying.